acorbin3/Baby-Words---Alexa-Skill/README.md

 * Register for an Amazon Developer Account

 # Breaking down components to an Alexa skill
-An alexa skill is made up of the following components
+An alexa skill is made up of the following components:
 1. Skill Invocation Name - what the user will call to open up skill
 1. Intents - How user interacts
 1. Slots - Passing info in interactions
+1. Backend Code - The logic on what the intent is suppose to do

 ## Intents
 * Basically how to handle the actions a user would require for the skill.